sphero-inc/UNITY-PLUGIN/README.md

 #### Disconnecting Sphero

-It is proper Sphero edicate to shutdown the robot properly.
+It is proper Sphero etiquette to shutdown the robot properly.
 This ensures that the robot will be left in a stable state when your app is not using it.
-In our samples we encourage disconnecting the Spheros in the OnApplicationPause() method, which gurentees the Spheros will be properly disconnected on both platforms.
+In our samples we encourage disconnecting the Spheros in the OnApplicationPause() method, which guarantees the Spheros will be properly disconnected on both platforms.

 C#